turgu1/esp32-oberon-compiler/README.md

 Some potential bugs corrected:

 - Calls to T.notify without verifying if it is NIL.
-- Read Procedure modified to properly manage eot.
+- Read Procedure modified to better manage eot.

 ### Other changes: